AWeber

 Sign Up For Our Email Updates!

 We sell CSA farm shares; eggs from free range chickens fed local, non-GMO feed; baked goods made with fresh milled flour; and raw local honey!
 Our CSA shares for 2026 are OPEN!
-Lots of key changes next year; make sure to read the info carefully!
-If you'd like updates when we have extra produce or when certain items are back in stock, sign up for our farm updates email!
+Lots of key changes for this season; make sure to read the info carefully!
+If you'd like farm updates or to know when certain items are back in stock, sign up for our farm updates email!

 What you can expect from these emails

-- What types of produce or products we have available
+• What types of products we have available

 - About Us -